Pooling information in likelihood-free inference: Introduction

-Lastly, we show that this pooling approach produces theoretically guaranteed inferential gains over using the individual collections of summaries by themselves; more specifically, we give conditions under which pooled posteriors will always produce inferences that are more precise than if one were to use just the individual summary collections for inference.
-In principle, the theoretical guarantees obtained in the case of summaries also carry over to the more general case of combining LFI posteriors of different types.
-However, such a result would require asymptotic normality of the posterior mean from the discrepancy-based posterior, which has not been theoretically verified in the existing literature.
-As such, we leave a formal analysis for future research.
+Lastly, we show theoretically that, under certain assumptions, the pooled posterior mean has improved performance for point estimation compared to the posterior mean for any individual collections of summaries, in terms of asymptotic frequentist risk.
 In addition, we show that in cases where one set of summaries is incompatible with the assumed model (see, e.g., \citealp{marinea2012}, \citealp{frazier2020model} or Section \ref{sec:asymp} for discussion), the pooled posterior automatically disregards the incompatible set of summaries.
-In particular, when there is a set of compatible summaries in the pool but the other set is incompatible, the pooled posterior will (asymptotically) place weight unity on the posterior produced using the compatible summaries.
+In principle, the theory developed also applies to the more general case of combining summary-based LFI posteriors and those based on general discrepancy measures.
+However, a rigorous extension to that case would require asymptotic normality of the posterior mean from the ``discrepancy-based" posterior, which has not been theoretically verified at present, and a formal analysis of this and possible extensions to simulator-based inference (e.g.\ \citealp{Tejero-Cantero2020}) is left to future research.

 The remainder of the paper proceeds as follows.
-Section two contains the motivation and general setup.
-Section three provides the intuition for the pooling approach, along with a na\"{i}ve implementation method, and some illustrative examples.
+Section~\ref{sec:generativemodels} contains the motivation and general setup.
+Section~\ref{sec:optpost} provides the intuition for the pooling approach, along with a na\"{i}ve implementation method, and some illustrative examples.
 Theoretical aspects of the pooling approach are also discussed.
-Section 4 extends the pooling approach to the case of general discrepancy based measures, and demonstrates the appreciable inferential gains that can be obtained in this setting.
-Section five concludes with a discussion on future work.
+Section~\ref{sec:poolBSL+ABC} extends the pooling approach to the case of general discrepancy based measures, and demonstrates the appreciable inferential gains that can be obtained in this setting.
+Section~\ref{sec:discussion} concludes with a discussion on future work.
+Supplementary material for this paper includes: additional discussion and examples (Section~A), as well as proofs of all results stated in the main text (Section~B).